 “I know enough of several dialects to be able to converse at least a little with Romany.”

-“The ancestors of modern day Romani people were previously Hindu, but adopted Christianity or Islam depending on their respective regions they had migrated through.
+“The ancestors of modern day Romani people were previously Hindu but adopted Christianity or Islam depending on their respective regions they had migrated through.
 Muslim Roma are found in Turkey, Bosnia and Herzegovina, Albania, Egypt, Kosovo, Republic of Macedonia, Bulgaria and form a very significant proportion of the Romany people.
-In neighbouring countries such as Greece most of the Gypsy inhabitants follow the practice of Orthodoxy.
+In neighboring countries such as Greece, most of the Gypsy inhabitants follow the practice of Orthodoxy.
 It is likely that the adherence to differing religions prevented families from engaging in intermarriage.
 Romanies often adopt the dominant religion of their host country in the event that a ceremony associated with a formal religious institution is necessary, such as a baptism or funeral.
 Their particular belief systems and indigenous religion and worship remain preserved regardless of such adoption processes.
-The Roma continue to practice “Shaktism”, a practice with origins in India, whereby a female consort is required for the worship of a god.
+The Roma continue to practice “Shaktism,” a practice with origins in India, whereby a female consort is required for the worship of a god.
 Adherence to this practice means that for the Roma who worship a Christian God, prayer is conducted through the Virgin Mary, or her mother, Saint Anne—Shaktism continues over one thousand years after the people’s separation from India.”

 By the time that Reed stopped speaking, everyone else on the plane had as well.
 The entire team was staring because it didn’t seem like he had taken a breath at all.
-Reed was unaware of what was going on around him as he was digging through the bag of M&Ms to find all the blue.
+Reed was unaware of what was going on around him as Reed was digging through the bag of M&Ms to find all the blue.
 As he found one, he would roll it down to the v between his hind legs.
-Finally once all the blue were empty from the bag he noticed that no one was speaking.
+Finally once all the blue were empty from the bag, Reed noticed that no one was speaking.
 He looked up at all the faces that were looking at him.

 “What?”
 Reed asked.

 “Just surprised us is all,” Prentiss said as she smiled down at him.
 She and JJ were sharing the couch.
 Reed turned to look at her before it seemed he shrugged his shoulders and turned back to the bag.
 He carefully lifted a corner so that all the candies left in the bag slid out.
-Then using his snout he rolled all the blue M&Ms inside the bag.
-Morgan turned to look at Hotch and all he could do was shrug his shoulders because he had no clue what the dragon was doing.
-When all the candies were in the bag, he grabbed the open end with his mouth and jumped from the table, using his wings to guide him to where Hotch was sitting on the opposite side of the plane.
+Then using his snout, Reed rolled all the blue M&Ms inside the bag.
+Morgan turned to look at Hotch, and all he could do was shrug his shoulders because he had no clue what the dragon was doing.
+When all the candies were in the bag, Reed grabbed the open end with his mouth and jumped from the table, using his wings to guide him to where Hotch was sitting on the opposite side of the plane.
 He dropped the bag in Hotch’s lap before flying back and munching on the ones that were left.

 “So you like the blue ones?”
 Dave asked with laughter in his voice.